DavidHZhu/CryptoTracker/README.md

-# Cryto-currency Tracker
+# Crypto-currency Tracker

-Using Ruby on Rails 5 with CoinMarketCap API
+Created in Ruby on Rails with CoinMarketCap API
+Styled using Bootstrap

+## Features
+  * Sign up and Login features through Devise
+  * Live prices and 7 day changes
+  * Lookup prices and trends